Thank you for contacting us at Stanford DCI.

 What about housing for Fellows?

-The DCI Fellow experienced is enhanced significantly by living close to the campus as spontaneous opportunities arise often and the opportunity engage in them with your cohort is beneficial to the growth of your community.
+The DCI Fellow and Partner experience is enhanced significantly by living close to the campus.
+Spontaneous opportunities arise and engaging in them with your cohort is beneficial to the growth of your community.

 Is there any financial aid available for the program?